Nigeria"s D"tigers beat Uganda 109 - 66 in World Cup FIBA qualifiers

 D'Tigers were at their utmost best National Stadium in Lagos hitting three pointers on a more consistent basis to thrill their home supporters and win their first home game of the qualification series.

-Speaking after the game, head coach of D;Tigers Alex Nwora stated that he was pleased with performance of the team which included several debutants for the national team.
+Speaking after the game, head coach of D'Tigers Alex Nwora stated that he was pleased with performance of the team which included several debutants for the national team.

 He said, " I had 8 debutants on my team and was switching based on what Uganda had on the floor.
 I tried to give everyone a run and I am glad they all did well in the end despite a shaky start".